sagemath/trac_to_gh/Issue 5376.md

 # Issue 5376: [with patch, needs review] minor problems with ReST in plot.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5376

 Original creator: jhpalmieri